Our commitment to anti-racism

 • LGBTQIA+ Identities and the rights of all people to love, live, work, marry, parent, and present themselves freely.

-• Women’s Rights to equal opportunities and lives free of harassment.
+• Women’s Rights to make decisions about her own body, reproductive health without interference or judgement from anyone else.
+As well as rights to equal opportunities and lives free of harassment.

 • Vulnerable Populations such as Children, the Elderly, and the Homeless and their protection from predatory and neglectful behavior.

 Now, more than ever, is a time for witnessing, listening, affirming, educating ourselves and others, and taking action.
 By listening to the voices of those who are oppressed we can begin to think critically on the impact and pitfalls of perpetuating unjust systems and beliefs.

 It’s a priority that people of all races and backgrounds are represented not only within our practice, but in the messaging we share with the world.
 From the imagery we choose to include on our website, newsletters, and social media feeds, to the quotes we cite and artwork we commission, we’re dedicated to using our public platforms to make room for, affirm, and uplift AAPI, LGTBQIA+ and BIPOC voices and talents.

 Listening and Learning as We Grow